EugeneL97/SFMLAlgorithmVisualizer/README.md

 ```
 ### Submit a Pull Request

-If you'd like to contribute, fork the repo, and open a pull request to the 'main' branch!
+If you'd like to contribute, fork the repo, and open a pull request to the 'master' branch!